ECronin1973/WSAA-Project/README.md

 **October to December:**
 - 2020: Declined consistently, ending at 8 fatalities.
 - 2021: Volatile, peaking at 19 in December.
-- 2022: Saw mixed trends, ending with a decline.
+- 2022: Recorded fluctuations but showed an overall declining trend toward December.
 - 2023: Significant spike to 22 in October, followed by a stabilization.
 - 2024: Fluctuating trend, peaking at 17 in November

+### Why Filtering and Structuring Was Necessary

+Filtering ensures focus on the most recent trends while structured outputs in CSV format make further analysis and visualization seamless.
+By narrowing the dataset to relevant years and exporting to CSV, the project supports efficient, reproducible, and tool-compatible analysis and visualization.

-### Part Two: Analyse yearly fatality totals per capita and per 100,000 population.
+### Analyse yearly fatality data totals per capita and per 100,000 population.
 Compare with european averages

 ### Tasks performed by the code: